Yes, you read that correctly.

 As you know, branding includes a variety of elements: the colors of your visuals, the consistency of your graphics across platforms, your firm’s value proposition, etc. These are all parts of your brand.

-Good branding can help your practice stand out in the fierce competitive market that is personal injury firms.
+Good law firm branding can help your practice stand out in the fierce competitive market that is personal injury firms.

 When it comes to personal injury lawyer advertising, most associate the marketing with brand awareness campaigns.
 The typical mediums for awareness campaigns include: